Charles Simon (sports manager)

-Charles Maurice Simon (25 September 1882 – 15 June 1915) was a French lawyer and a sports manager who served as the secretary general of the FGSPF and FICEP, from 1905 and 1911, respectively, until his death 1915.
+Charles Maurice Simon (25 September 1882 – 15 June 1915) was a French lawyer and a sports manager who served as the secretary general of the FGSPF and FICEP, from 1905 and 1911, respectively, until his death in 1915.
 In order to defend the development of football, he founded and presided over the short-lived French Interfederal Committee (CFI), which would later become the French Football Federation (FFF) in 1919.
 The name of Charles Simon has been attached to the Coupe de France since its creation in 1917.

 In addition to sports, he was also a lover of the French language, poetry, and music.

 Early life and education

 Charles Simon was born in the 16th arrondissement of Paris on 25 September 1882, (Note: Other sources wrongly claim that he was born on 29 June 1882.) into a bourgeois family originally from Normandy, as the son of Aimable Corentin Simon, a doctor in the 15th arrondissement of Paris, and Elise Mouchet, a housewife.
 He grew up in a modest home and had a hard-working childhood, which resulted in a humility that would mark Charles' personality, remaining a reserved person, even for his close friends throughout his life.

 His family was rather inclined towards the masses, and therefore, Simon began frequenting the patronages very early on, notably that of the parish of Saint-Honoré d'Eylau in the 16th arrondissement.
 Simon was thus a fervent Catholic.
 He was then quick to join the FGSPF, then presided by the good doctor Paul Michaux, a surgeon at the Paris hospitals, who decided to hire Simon as his assistant in 1898, aged only 16.

 After studying at the Lycée Buffon, Simon enrolled in the law faculty and obtained his degree in 1902, and after completing his military service, he registered for the internship on 2 December 1904.
 He was also a Laureate of the Faculty of Law of Paris.